fqaiser94/mse/README.md

 # Supported Spark versions

 MSE should work without any further requirements on Spark/PySpark 2.4.x.
-The library is available for both scala versions 2.11 and 2.12.
+The library is available for both Scala versions 2.11 and 2.12.
 The library is available for Python 3.x.

 # Installation